nastajus/ng-cue-card/README.md

 how to work with observables
 - https://blog.angular-university.io/how-to-build-angular2-apps-using-rxjs-observable-data-services-pitfalls-to-avoid/
 - https://github.com/jhades/angular2-rxjs-observable-data-services/blob/master/src/state/TodoStore.ts

+so `sass-to-json` wasn't building on other computers.... because I'd installed it globally on my originally computer, without ``--save-dev``
+- https://stackoverflow.com/questions/6480549/install-dependencies-globally-and-locally-using-package-json -- okay, --save-dev is pretty cool

 ok so... i have pair of get/set going in the service for tracking the active Cue Card, and I'm debating pros/cons switching that to EventEmitter in the service.